dirtman/ibapi/doc/mx:delete.md

 # DESCRIPTION

 The delete command is used to delete Infoblox MX records.
-To delete a single MX record, a single domain and MX value may be provided as command line arguments.
+To delete a single MX record, a single hostname and optionally an MX value may be provided as command line arguments.
 Alternatively, a list of records to delete can be specified in a file (see --filename).

+If an MX value is specified, the MX record to delete must contain that MX value, else no MX record will be deleted.
+If no MX value is specified and only one MX record is found for the specified name, that MX record is deleted regardless of its MX value.
+If multiple MX records are found for the same name, the deletion process is aborted (no records are deleted) unless the --multiple options is specified to allow mutliple record deletions per request.

 # OPTIONS